AmirSarrafzadeh/AmirSarrafzadeh/Readme.md

 * 🌍  I'm based in Lovely Rome, Italy.
 * ✉️  You can contact me at [amir@wheretech.it](mailto:amir@wheretech.it).
-* 🚀  I'm currently working as a Python and GIS Developer at [WhereTech Company](http://wheretech.it/).
+* 🚀  I'm currently working as a Senior Software Engineer at [WhereTech Company](http://wheretech.it/).
 * 🧠  I'm learning Python, Java, GIS, AI, ...
 * 🤝  I'm open to collaborating on any type of Projects.
 * ⚡  I love hear from you, feel free to get in touch with me.